BGforgeNet/bg2-tweaks-and-tricks/tweaks-and-tricks/readme.txt

 #### Sensible Cloak of Mirroring
 It turns out that the Cloak of Mirroring with BG2 Fixpack protects from area effect spells, which doesn't make much sense.
 And it doesn't protect from Call Lighting, which also is strange.
 This compoment fixes both issues.

+#### Spider form ignores web
+Become immune to web while in spider form (which is strangely not the case in the original game).

 #### Effects of scrolls and potions do not stack with themselves